aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 The website should not use the original images.
 I find it better to put the optimized images in a separate location.

-{% include important.html content="Large files will make the web page slower to load and hurt you search engine rankings." %}
+{% include important.html content="Large files will make the web page slower to load and hurt your search engine rankings." %}

 Optimization can be reduced files size, dimensions, or a change in the file type.